broadinstitute/ml4h/model_zoo/DROID-MVP/readme.md

 # DROID-MVP Inference Example

-This is a simple example script demonstrated how to load and run the DROID-MVP model.
+This is a simple example script demonstrating how to load and run the DROID-MVP model.
 Model training and inference was performed using the code provided in the ML4H [model zoo](https://github.com/broadinstitute/ml4h/tree/master/model_zoo/DROID).
 The example below was adapted from the DROID inference code.

 1. Download DROID docker image.
 Note: docker image is not compatible with Apple Silicon.